UCT-Chobotix/ij-plugins/README.md

   * IDEA: File > Open Project... (select pom.xml)

 Each subdirectory contains an individual plugin.
-You can also build each plugin in the corresponding subdirectory using command line:
+You can build each plugin using Maven support in your IDE or using command line in the corresponding subdirectory:

 `cd solvatochromic-shift`